These 5 simple and inexpensive ways to update a builder grade bathroom will help you create a space you love without spending a ton of time and money!

 In our last house we had a big, open vanity space, so stacking drawers (similar to these) were the perfect way to store everything we needed.

-And I challenged myself to organize our townhouse guest bathroom with a budget of $0-- I just got creative and repurposed items that I already had.
+And I challenged myself to organize our townhouse guest bathroom with a budget of $0– I just got creative and repurposed items that I already had.

-Bonus: Add Board and Batten
+10. Add Board and Batten or Beadboard

-Bonus time!
-If you're up for tackling a slightly bigger project, consider adding board and batten or wainscoting to your bathroom space!
-It's a fairly inexpensive way to take your bathroom up a notch.
+This one is a bonus.
+If you’re up for tackling a slightly bigger project, consider adding board and batten or wainscoting to your bathroom space!
+It’s a fairly inexpensive way to take your bathroom up a notch.
 You can get the step-by-step tutorial for adding board and batten in a bathroom in this post.

 In our townhouse guest bathroom, we added a simple board with a little ledge and some hooks, and even that small update went a long way in improving the look and feel of the space.
 (Plus, then our boys were able to hang up their towels all by themselves!
 Win!)